najibghadri/redux-dunk/README.md

 note

+- Effect's can't (and shouldn't) be called from a reducer.
+They are run by dunk and each effect is provided the store api (dispatch and getState) upon running.
+- Remember Effect if an async function, EffectCreator is a higher-order function that returns an Effect.
 - Effects are always scheduled to run after the reducer round that scheduled them has finished.
 - Effects are async functions
 - Effects run deferred async (end of current event-loop tick)